 Since our inception, we have had no revenue from product sales, and have funded our operations principally through debt financings and our initial public offering.
 Our operations to date have been primarily limited to organizing and staffing our company, licensing our product candidates, developing clinical trials for our product candidates, establishing manufacturing for our product candidates and maintaining and improving our patent portfolio.
 We have generated significant losses to date, and we expect to continue to generate losses as we progress towards the commercialization of our product candidates, including VEN 307 and VEN 309.
-As of March 31, 2011, we had a deficit accumulated during the development stage of \$35,906,832.
+As of June 30, 2011, we had a deficit accumulated during the development stage of \$42,868,345.
 Because we do not generate revenue from any of our product candidates, our losses will continue as we advance our product candidates towards regulatory approval and eventual commercialization.
 As a result, our operating losses are likely to be substantial over the next several years.
 We are unable to predict the extent of any future losses or when we will become profitable, if at all.

-We believe that our existing cash will be sufficient to fund our projected operating requirements until mid-2012, while we anticipate receiving data from the key clinical trials with VEN 309 in the first quarter of 2012 and VEN 307 in the second quarter of 2012.
+We believe that, after the sale of stock in our July 2011 underwritten registered offering, our existing cash will be sufficient to fund our projected operating requirements into 2014, while we anticipate receiving data from the key clinical trials with VEN 309 in the first quarter of 2012 and VEN 307 in the second quarter of 2012.
 Until we can generate a sufficient amount of product revenue, if ever, we expect to finance future cash needs through public or private equity offerings, debt financings or corporate collaborations and licensing arrangements.